Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Derivation of time derivative bounds by averaging the uncertainty relations

 \section{Derivation of time derivative bounds by averaging the uncertainty relations}

-In this Section, we will arrive at universal bounds on the rates of change of general quantities.
+In this Section, we will develop the general machinery that we will employ in order to arrive at universal bounds on the rates of change of general quantities.
 While our derivations are very simple, they might nonetheless seem abstract.
-To make our results more lucid, in Appendix \ref{sec:toy}, we analyze the corresponding bounds for two simple toy models: a harmonic solid (Appendix \ref{sec:harmonic}) and an XY spin model (Appendix \ref{sec:XY}).
+To make our results more lucid, complementing the universal inequalities that we derive for various observables in the following Sections, in Appendix \ref{sec:toy}, we analyze the corresponding bounds for two simple toy models: a harmonic solid (Appendix \ref{sec:harmonic}) and an XY spin model (Appendix \ref{sec:XY}).